kishb87/linux_server/README.md

 The final project of the Udacity Fullnanodegree Nanodegree requires a properly configured Ubuntu server with Apache2 in order to serve the Flask application that was created in Project 3.

-The application can be accessed with the following URL: http://ec2-54-201-79-86.us-west-2.compute.amazonaws.com/
+The application can be accessed with the following URL: http://ec2-52-32-63-72.us-west-2.compute.amazonaws.com/

-The following packages were installed: PostgreSQL, Apache2, Flask, and mod_wsgi.
+The following packages were installed: PostgreSQL, Apache2, Flask, SQLAlchemy, oauth2client and mod_wsgi.

 ## ACCESSING THE SERVER

 Server must be accessed using ssh at port 2200.
-The server ip is the following: 54.201.79.86.
+The server ip is the following: http://52.32.63.72/.
 Login requires key-based RSA authentication which the grader for this project will have in possession.

 ## THIRD PARTY RESOURCES